Wollemiaster: Distribution and habitat

 This species is endemic to New South Wales in sparsely scattered locations from Wisemans Ferry to Wollombi mostly in National Parks.
 Grows in open scrubland on sandstone ridges in dry sclerophyll forest.

 Conservation status

-Olearia cordata is listed as "vulnerable" in New South Wales by the Office of Environment and Heritage and under the Australian Government EPBC Act.
+Wollemiaster cordatus (as Olearia cordata) is listed as "vulnerable" in New South Wales by the Office of Environment and Heritage and under the Australian Government EPBC Act.